laravel/docs/dusk.md

         ];
     }

-Now, you may use this shorthand selector anywhere you would use a full CSS selector:
+Once the shortcut has been defined, you may use the shorthand selector anywhere you would typically use a full CSS selector:

     $browser->type('@email', 'taylor@laravel.com');